 Why does this matter?
 Because there are benefits when trading with those countries you can take advantage of.
 There are also rules you must follow.

 Case in point: Some clients import their goods and then forget to produce a Certificate of Origin before the goods arrive.
 The result?
-Well, the good news is that they can still get a duty refund but now they will need to hire a broker to arrange this for them and you guessed it, this introduces additional cost.
+Well, the good news is that they can still get a duty refund but now they will need to hire a broker to arrange this for them and you guessed it, this introduces an additional cost.

 To save time and money, always check out any free trade agreements before shipping and prepare all the paperwork in advance.